Automation-Research-Team/aist_robotiq/o2as_fastener_gripper/README.md

 You will set parameters with that name.

 # How to use
+To use the action, use the gripper name and rotation speed.

+The gripper name is set with gripper.yaml in the config folder.

+Speed can be specified as follows.

+If a value in the range of 0~1023 is used, it is stopped by setting to 0 while rotating to CCW direction.

+If a value in the range of 1024~2047 is used, it is stopped by setting to 1024 while rotating to CW direction.

+Specifically, please refer to [here](http://support.robotis.com/en/product/actuator/dynamixel_x/xl_series/xl-320.htm#Actuator_Address_03).

+As in demo.launch, set parameter.

+'max_access' is the number of U2D2 connections.

+'access_no' is set as many set by 'max_access'.
+The value uses the connection name of U2D2.

+'conf_dir' sets the path of the config folder.

+'parts' sets the yaml name with gripper information.

+* Example of use

 Appoint gripper name and rotary speed in 'fastener_gripper_action_client.py'.

 Please connect U2D2 and XL320 to PC and run 'demo.launch'.